Code-Institute-Submissions/Dinosaurs-MS2/README.md

 - HTML
   - HTML was used for the main structure of the website.

+- JavaScript
+  - Javascript was used for all pages to make them more interactive to the user.

 - CSS
   - CSS was used to style and change sizes and positions of different items where Bootstrap couldn't be used.